Advanced Topics

 For derivation /nix/store/cgl13lbj1w368r5z8gywipl1ifli7dhk-unstable.drv:1c1< 8108---> 30204

-will cause Nix to keep the second
+Using --check with --keep-failed will cause Nix to keep the second

-build's output in a special, .check
+build's output in a special, .check path:

 $ nix-build ./deterministic.nix -A unstable --check --keep-failedchecking outputs of '/nix/store/cgl13lbj1w368r5z8gywipl1ifli7dhk-unstable.drv'...note: keeping build directory '/tmp/nix-build-unstable.drv-0'error: derivation '/nix/store/cgl13lbj1w368r5z8gywipl1ifli7dhk-unstable.drv' may not be deterministic: output '/nix/store/krpqk0l9ib0ibi1d2w52z293zw455cap-unstable' differs from '/nix/store/krpqk0l9ib0ibi1d2w52z293zw455cap-unstable.check'